Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 Begin by creating a new React project:

 Now you’ll remove all the contents of your src and all the contents from your public directory to build the application architecture from scratch!
 After you have deleted all your files within the directories, create a new index.html file in your public folder.
 Use the html:5 emmet shortcut to generate an HTML template.
-Title your page "Rainbow Routes" and create a div with an id of root in your DOM's &lt;body&gt; element.
+Title your page “Rainbow Routes” and create a div with an id of root in your DOM’s &lt;body&gt; element.
 Create an index.css file in your src directory with the following code.
-Now let's create your entry file!
+Now let’s create your entry file!

 Create an index.js entry file in the src directory.
 At the top of the file, make sure to import React from the react package and ReactDOM from the react-dom package.
 Make sure to also import your the index.css file you just created!
 This will take care of styling your *rainbow routes*.